hashgraph/hedera-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

 1. **Storage and Retention for Failed `eth_sendRawTransaction` Transactions**:

    - For `eth_sendRawTransaction` silent failures, retain only records of failed transactions in the cache system.
-Failure metadata can be stored for quick reference.
+The key-value object can be constructed as below:

+     ```
+     {
+       transaction_hash: error #SDKClientError or JsonRpcError
+     }
+     ```

    - Establish a retention period for these records, such as a TTL of one hour or less, or a duration based on blocks (e.g., 10–20 blocks, approximately 20–40 seconds).
 Since these transactions fail silently and never reach consensus, the metadata acts as a temporary reference for `eth_getTransactionReceipt`.

 2. **`eth_getTransactionReceipt` Behavior Update**: